Notice of Pre-AIA or AIA Status

 But Toyama teaches, in an analogous art of video image processing involving object identification and tracking, a second feedback output for selecting a colour channel of the selected pixels to input at the input layer at each iteration.
 (Toyama: [0015, 0017, 0022, 0028-0031, 0056, 0067-0068, 0089, 0100, 0108], color based object tracking for image pixels through iterative feedback learning process.)

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Hotson’s disclosure with Toyama’s teachings by combining the method for use in a vehicle for identifying a feature of the environment of the vehicle (from Hotson) with the technique of selecting a colour channel of pixels through iterative feedback learning process (from Toyama) to yield no more than predictable use of prior art elements according to their established functions since all the claimed elements, which are taught by prior art references, would continue to operate in the same manner, particularly, the method for use in a vehicle for identifying a feature of the environment of the vehicle would still work in the way according to Hotson and the technique of selecting a colour channel of pixels through iterative feedback learning process would continue to function as taught by Toyama.
-In fact, the inclusion of Toyama's technique would provide a practical and/or alternative implementation of the method from Hotson and thus would enable a better and more flexible method for use in a vehicle for identifying a feature of the environment of the vehicle due to the alternative implementation made available by Toyama’s technique.
+In fact, the inclusion of Toyama's technique would provide a practical and/or alternative implementation of the method from Hotson and would also broaden the application of Hotson’s method into the color-based tracking using a color-based object model.
+As a result, the combination would enable a better and more flexible method for use in a vehicle for identifying a feature of the environment of the vehicle due to the alternative implementation made available by Toyama’s technique as well as for use in a broader range of applications such as color-based applications also made available by Toyama’s technique.

 Therefore, it would have been obvious to combine Hotson with Toyama to obtain the invention as specified in claim 1.

-Regarding claim 2, Hotson {modified by Toyama} discloses the method of claim 1 wherein the feature is an object, such that the method is for object detection, or wherein the feature is a road or driving surface, such that the method is for road segmentation; or wherein the feature is present in the input image, such that the method is for image classification.
+Regarding claim 2, Hotson {modified by Toyama} discloses the method of claim 1 wherein the feature is one of an object for object detection, or is a road or driving surface for road segmentation or is present in the input image for image classification.
 (Hotson: [0024, 0032, 0035, 0040, 0044], a vehicle, a bicycle, a pedestrian, and/or a curb or barrier is detected.)

-Regarding claim 3, Hotson {modified by Toyama} discloses the method of claim 1 wherein the neural network has a continuous time recurrent neural network architecture and in particular is a low-resolution recurrent active vision neural network.
+Regarding claim 3, Hotson {modified by Toyama} discloses the method of claim 1 wherein the neural network has a continuous time recurrent neural network architecture.
 (Hotson: Figs. 4-5, [0025, 0028-0029, 0031, 0043-0049, 0051].
 “Note that, by the Shannon sampling theorem, discrete time recurrent neural networks can be viewed as continuous-time recurrent neural networks”, according to Wikipedia (see page 6 of the attached reference of Wikipedia on RNN with this office action.)
-Furthermore, since Hotson’s disclosure is on real-time object detection using real-time sensor data for such applications as an autonomous vehicle, its RNN is interpreted as a recurrent active vision neural network.
-Also, since it is using sensor data from such sensors as LIDAR, radar, or cameras including infrared depth cameras, its RNN is interpreted as a low-resolution recurrent active vision neural network.)
+Furthermore, since Hotson’s disclosure is on real-time object detection using real-time sensor data for such applications as an autonomous vehicle, its RNN is interpreted as a recurrent active vision neural network.)

-Regarding claim 5, Hotson {modified by Toyama} discloses the method of claim 4, wherein obtaining the output value from the neural network comprises obtaining an output value for each patch; (Hotson: Figs. 2-4, [0038, 0043-0047])
+Regarding claim 5, Hotson {modified by Toyama} discloses the method of claim 4, wherein obtaining the output value from the neural network comprises obtaining an output value for each of the smaller-sized patches; (Hotson: Figs. 2-4, [0038, 0043-0047])

-generating a second plurality of patches, wherein each of the second plurality of patches is paired with an individual patch in the plurality of patches; (Hotson: Figs. 2-4, [0038, 0043-0044].
-Each of the second plurality of patches is the same as its paired patch from the (first) plurality of patches.)
+generating a second plurality of patches, wherein each of the second plurality of patches is paired with an individual patch in the plurality of the smaller-sized patches; (Hotson: Figs. 2-4, [0038, 0043-0044].)

-filling each of the second plurality of patches with a singular pixel value based on the output value for the patch to which it is paired; (Hotson: Figs. 2-4, [0031-0032, 0035, 0038, 0043-0044].
-Discussions regarding Fig. 2 applies to each sub-region since, as discussed above, the neural network in Fig. 2 is used to processing one sub-region at a time.
+filling each of the second plurality of patches with a singular pixel value based on the output value for each of the paired smaller-sized patches; (Hotson: Figs. 2-4, [0031-0032, 0035, 0038, 0043-0044].
+Discussions regarding Fig. 2 applies to each sub-region since the neural network in Fig. 2 is used to processing one sub-region at a time.
 The claimed “singular pixel value” is the output value of 0, 1, 2, etc., indicating an object type of no object, car, pedestrian, etc. [0044].) and

-positioning each of the second plurality of patches in a heat-map image plane in the same relative position as the patch to which it is paired with respect to the image plane of the original image; (Hotson: Figs. 2-4, [0031-0032, 0035, 0038, 0043-0044].
+positioning each of the second plurality of patches in a heat-map image plane in the same relative position as each of the paired smaller-sized patches with respect to the image plane of the original image; (Hotson: Figs. 2-4, [0031-0032, 0035, 0038, 0043-0044].
 This is implied since the sub-region 302 in Fig. 2 is processed one at a time using the neural network in Fig. 2 which produces an output value for each sub-region 302 in Fig. 2 with a value 0, 1, 2, etc., indicating an object type of no object, car, pedestrian, etc. [0044].)

 and wherein post-processing further comprises applying Hotson: Figs. 3-5, [0038, 0049])